mustberuss/patentsview/api-changes-2021.md

 # Affects of the 2021 Patentsview api changes on the R package

-As announced [here](https://patentsview.org/data-in-action/whats-new-patentsview-july-2021), the patentsview api will be changing in 2021.
+As announced [here](https://patentsview.org/data-in-action/whats-new-patentsview-july-2021) in 2021, the patentsview api will be changing sometime in 2022.
 This will impact the r package in the following ways.

 1. An api key will be required and will affect all users.
 Following the best practice of using an environmental variable to hold the value (https://cran.r-project.org/web/packages/httr/vignettes/api-packages.html), PATENTSVIEW_API_KEY must exist in the environment.
 Changes in search-pv.R
 2. Endpoint Changes